Jack27ag/CareerConnections5.6/README.md

 After you understand how these things are done, you will be able to customize the given URL to retrieve and print out a summary for any chapter of the Book of Mormon.
 That is the goal of this activity: To allow the user to enter the name of any book and chapter found in the Book of Mormon and print out its summary.

-## Submission
+## Task and Submission

+Using the code stub _accessAPI.py_ and, using _demo.py_ as your guide, write Python code that asks the user what book and chapter they are interested in.
+Your code will then retrieve a summary of that book and chapter. reading the summary of.
+To do this, your code will have to create the proper URL for the API call using the base URL _https://openscriptureapi.org/api/scriptures/v1/lds/en/volume/bookofmormon/._   Refer to _demo.py_ for the mechanics.
 After completing the task, which includes running it and checking for errors, download the finished .py file and include it in your submission.
-It is easy to download files in CodeSpaces by simply right-clicking on the name of the file in the explorer pane (left side of the main window) and selecting download.
+It is easy to download files in CodeSpaces: simply right-click on the name of the file in the explorer pane (left side of the main window) and select download.
+This is the file you will upload to the assignment.